What are retinoids?

 Can I use retinoids if I have acne?

 Yes.
 In fact, retinoids are used to treat acne.
-However, when first starting out with retinoids, you may experience an initial breakout period .
+Keep in mind though you may experience an initial breakout period for 2-4 weeks, especially if you have acne prone skin.
+After though, your skin clears up.
+Patience is key!

 Can men use retinoids?